 Kit is a mentor and advisor to individuals and organizations, having enjoyed a career in human rights and nonprofit management in Washington, D.C.
 She studies interdependent historic and current forces, including spiritual, political, social, cultural, scientific and economic.
 As an intuitive consultant, she uses various tools for spiritual and energetic insight.

-She represented the National Spiritual Assembly in the promotion and protection of human rights, including religious freedom, the advancement of the rights of women, U.S. ratification of UN human rights treaties, and the elimination of racism.
-She advocated on these issues, often in collaboration with other organizations, at the White House, the State Department, the Congress, the UN, and to the media.
+She was director of external affairs for the National Spiritual Assembly of the Bahá’ís of the U.S. for twenty-five years, where she represented the National Assembly in the promotion and protection of human rights, including religious freedom, the advancement of the rights of women, U.S. ratification of UN human rights treaties, and the elimination of racism.
+She advocated on these issues, often with other nongovernmental organizations, at the White House, the State Department, the Congress, the United Nations, and in the media.

 She was responsible for informing the U.S. government and U.S. national news media about the persecution of the Bahá’í communities in Iran and other Muslim countries.
-She testified in numerous hearings and briefings on the oppression of the Bahá’ís in Iran and in Egypt, religious freedom, women’s rights, and ratification by the U.S. of UN human rights treaties.
+She testified in numerous hearings and briefings before Congress on the oppression of the Bahá’ís in Iran and in Egypt, as well as other religious freedom issues.

-She co-chaired the national Working Group for U.S. Ratification of the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-She was actively involved in U.S. ratification of the UN Genocide Convention, the UN Convention Against Torture, the International Covenant on Civil and Political Rights, and the UN Convention Against Racial Discrimination.
+For eight years, she was the co-chair of the national Working Group for U.S. Ratification of the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+She was actively involved in U.S. ratification of the UN Genocide Convention, the Convention Against Torture, the International Covenant on Civil and Political Rights, and the Convention Against Racial Discrimination.